armanalaa/RLUS/README.md

 - sudo docker cp RLUS-BINARY-SEARCH:/app/logs .

   - The commands copy the results and log directories from the /app path inside the RLUS-BINARY-SEARCH Docker container to the current directory on your host system.
-  - This allows you to access the container's output files directly on your local machine.
+  - This lets you access the container's output files directly on your local machine.
   - In the results folder, the sample size (rho) values in the .csv format is saved.
   - In the logs folder, the execution times in the .text format is saved.